 I grew up in Tassie and I have the most wonderful life here.
 Studying at a good, reputable university was also important to me, and luckily, the University of Tasmania has a great reputation and is pushing the top of its field in many areas.

 Interested in studying the combined Bachelor of Arts and Bachelor of Laws degree?
-Apply now.
+Explore double degrees.